 We have 22 intercollegiate athletic teams that compete in Division II of the National Collegiate Athletic Association ("NCAA").
 Our athletic facilities include a competition/practice gymnasium, which accommodates basketball, volleyball, and wrestling competitive events.
 In addition, the University has a student recreation center that has state of the art training facilities for our 400 student-athletes plus practice space and locker rooms for men's and women's basketball and wrestling.
-Our baseball, softball, soccer and lacrosse programs utilize on-campus practice and competition sites.
-Golf, tennis, cross-country, track and field and swimming programs utilize off-campus sites for practice and competition.
+Our baseball, softball, soccer and lacrosse programs utilize on-campus practice and competition.
 Our baseball program has produced 13 Major League Baseball players while the men's basketball program has produced a pair of NBA players.
 Baseball, basketball, tennis and soccer have combined to produce nine National Association of Intercollegiate Athletics ("NAIA") or NCAA National Championship teams.